Samsung Electronics launches Tizen smartphone in India

 At less than $100, the Z1 will be able to compete with low-price offerings by manufacturers like Micromax Infomatics Ltd [IPO-MINF.NS] in India.
 The price will also help convince first-time smartphone buyers to try a Tizen-powered device, analysts said.

-"Samsung has better chances of success with first-time smartphone users, who may have limited exposure to the huge ecosystem offerings from Android or (Apple Inc's (AAPL.O)) iOS," IDC analyst Kiranjeet Kaur said ahead of the launch.
+"Samsung has better chances of success with first-time smartphone users, who may have limited exposure to the huge ecosystem offerings from Android or (Apple Inc's) iOS," IDC analyst Kiranjeet Kaur said ahead of the launch.

 While India is already the world's third-biggest market for smartphones, most consumers in the country do not yet own one of the devices, meaning the growth potential is huge.